RohanDaCoder/MCPE-Free/README.md

 # Minecraft PE Downloader Website

 ## Overview
 This repository contains the source code for a Minecraft PE downloader website created by Rohan.
-The website allows users to download various versions of Minecraft Pocket Edition APKs conveniently.
+The website allows users to download various versions of Minecraft Pocket Edition APKs for mobile devices conveniently.

 ## Features
 - Easy navigation through different Minecraft PE versions.
 - Direct download links for each version.

 ## How to Use
-1. Simply open the website in your preferred browser.
+1. Simply open the [website](https://rohandacoder.github.io/MCPE-Free/) in your browser.
 2. Browse and select the Minecraft PE version you want to download.
 3. Click on the respective button to initiate the download.